MoFEM/mofem-cephas/media/paper.md

   these packages are utilised in `MoFEM` is shown in Fig. \ref{fig:design}.
   Finally, `MoFEM` core library is developed to manage complexities directly related to the finite element method.
-Therefore, each part of this ecosystem has its own design objectives and appropriate programming tools from a spectrum of solutions can be selected.
+Therefore, each part of this ecosystem has its own design objectives, and appropriate programming tools from a spectrum of solutions can be selected.
 Resilience of `MoFEM` ecosystem is ensured since the underpinning components have sustainable fundings, dynamic and established groups of developers and significant user base.
 Fig.